 • Three-dimensional objects, figures, spaces, and environments.

-• In good cases, composite imagery and video that tricks the eye into believing in the illusion presented.
+• In good cases, composite imagery and video trick the eye into believing in the illusion presented.

-• In bad cases, obviously fake figures, renderings, objects, and environments that look artificial and/or stand out with regards to everything else.
+• In bad cases, fake figures, renderings, objects, and environments that look artificial and/or stand out against everything else.

 Tron is one of the first CGI movies

-CGI can also be seen in movies as different as period dramas and science-fiction blockbusters.
-In a period drama, for example, it can be used to fill out locations with period-specific details, as well as maintain consistent scenery, i.e. background environments full of buildings, people, and vehicles.
-In a science-fiction blockbuster, CGI can be almost 90% of everything you see, from the characters, vehicles, environments, and action.
+CGI can be seen in many genres across film.
+In a period drama, for example, it can be used to fill out locations with period-specific details, as well as maintain consistent scenery, e.g., background environments full of buildings, people, and vehicles.
+In a science-fiction blockbuster, CGI can be almost 90% of everything you see, from the characters, vehicles, environments, and actions.
+CGI is proliferating today as innovations like motion capture and 3D models are now common tools for filmmakers, who combine green screen technology with advanced-generated imagery to create hyper-realistic sequences.

 CGI Examples